nimblelearn/datapackage-connector/README.md

 A Power BI [Custom Connector](https://docs.microsoft.com/en-us/power-bi/desktop-connector-extensibility#custom-connectors) based on the [Data Package M (datapackage-m)](https://github.com/nimblelearn/datapackage-m) functions.
 Data Package Connector enables you to load one or more tables from  [Tabular Data Packages](http://frictionlessdata.io/docs/tabular-data-package/) directly into Power BI through the familiar 'Get Data' experience.

+Not familiar with Power BI?
+You can learn about it [here](https://docs.microsoft.com/en-us/power-bi/power-bi-overview).

 ## What is Frictionless Data?